Research

 –>

 Abstract: This paper studies how finite duration Unemployment Insurance (UI) benefit payments affect wage dispersion.
 It also provides a quantification of the implied re-entitlement effect.
 In a directed on-the-job search model, benefit duration is determined by recent employment history while benefit generosity is a function of a worker’s prior wage.
 As workers approach the expiry of their benefits, they lower their asking wages for two reasons: the impending drop in income makes them eager to get hired and, getting rehired puts them back on the path of benefit re-entitlement.
 Quantitative exercises evidence a strong interaction between the UI system and on-the-job search in generating wage dispersion.
-Loss of benefit plays a more important role than re-entitlement per se in the determination of the re-entitlement effect.; that part-time employment is countercyclical, while full-time employment is pro-cyclical; and that the cyclical behavior of part-time employment is largely driven by movements in and out of part-time employment within a job spell.
-Using this framework, we evaluate and compare the effects of job subsidy and unemployment insurance schemes in response to economic downturns.
-Part-time job subsidies dampen the fall in total employment, but also distort the intensive-margin choice between full-time and part-time employment.
-The latter unintended effect is particularly important in long recessions, resulting in output and welfare losses when compared to unemployment insurance schemes.
+Loss of benefit plays a more important role than re-entitlement per se in the determination of the re-entitlement effect.

 • Programs and code: please email me ([email protected]) if you are interested in the programs we use in this project.